Matt Mignanelli

-Matt Mignanelli (born 1983) is an American artist whose work focuses on large-scale abstract paintings.
+Matt Mignanelli (born 1983) is an American artist best known for his large-scale abstract paintings.
 Mignanelli lives and works in New York City.

 Early life and education

 Mignanelli was born in Providence, Rhode Island in 1983.
 He graduated from the Rhode Island School of Design in 2005, earning a Bachelor of Fine Arts degree.
 After graduation, Mignanelli moved to Manhattan.

 In 2011, he received a grant and was an artist-in-residence at the Vermont Studio Center in Johnson, VT.

 Work and critical reception

-Mignanelli's paintings explore the interplay between structure and nature, using graduated light and geometric forms that reference both urban and natural environments.
-His technique involves freehand-painted geometric shapes, splattered paint, and diluted washes applied over gestural underpaintings.
-According to the artist, his use of enamel and the color blue is inspired by utilitarian objects commonly found in municipal and industrial settings, such as mailboxes and dumpsters.
+Mignanelli's paintings examine the relationship between structure and nature, incorporating graduating light and geometric forms to reflect urban and natural landscapes.
+His process involves freehand painting of geometric shapes, splashes of paint, and diluted washes layered over gestural underpaintings.
+He has stated that his use of enamel and the color blue references utilitarian applications in municipal and industrial settings, such as mailboxes and dumpsters.

-In the 2018 monograph Blue Paintings, published by Denny Dimin Gallery, curator Aaron Levi Garvey described Mignanelli’s work as focusing on the tension between structured daily life and subconscious exploration.
+In the 2018 monograph Blue Paintings, published by Denny Dimin Gallery, curator Aaron Levi Garvey analyzed Mignanelli's work, noting its focus on contrasts between structured daily life and moments of subconscious exploration.

-His work has been reviewed in publications including Interview Magazine, ARTnews, Vice, Galerie Magazine, San Francisco Arts Quarterly (SFAQ), Whitewall Magazine, Robb Report, La Repubblica, San Francisco Examiner, GalleristNY, POST NEW, Complex, NY Arts Magazine, Dazed & Confused, and The Art Dossier.
+Mignanelli's work has been reviewed in Interview magazine, ARTnews, Vice, Galerie Magazine, San Francisco Arts Quarterly (SFAQ), Whitewall Magazine, Robb Report, La Repubblica, San Francisco Examiner, GalleristNY, POST NEW, Complex, NY Arts Magazine, Dazed & Confused, and The Art Dossier.

-Mignanelli has lectured at Parsons School of Design and appeared in the 2013 season of VICE Magazineʼs Art Talk video series.
-In 2008, he collaborated with director Michel Gondry on Björkʼs music video "Declare Independence", where he appears painting.
+He has lectured at Parsons School of Design and appeared in the 2013 season of VICE Magazine's Art Talk video series.
+In 2008, he worked alongside director Michel Gondry on Björk's music video "Declare Independence," in which he is shown painting.